zero5zero6zero7/anti-procrastination-hosts-file/README.md

 # Anti Procrastination hosts file for uBlock and Windows..
 Host file collection created primarily for linking to my uBlock Origin add-on in various browsers I use.
 List primarily created to avoid procrastination, blocks garbage sites designed to waste your time.
-Do note, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil).
+Do note, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil), but you can still block them using XS and XS-ULTRA hosts files (read below for more info).

 ---